 8.)
 How did you feel when you interacted with your potential therapist?
 This evaluation requires a bit of intuition.
 Were you comfortable?
 Did you feel like this person could help you?
 Were you concerned about their professionalism?
 If you left the interaction with all your questions answered and feeling good about the therapist, that’s a good sign you will work well together.

 9.)
 Don’t settle.
 If you had high hopes for a potential therapist, but they left you feeling like something was missing, don’t ignore that concern.
 Keep the search going.
 Even if you start with a therapist, and you’re a couple sessions in, if you don’t like the dynamic, you are able to end therapy at any time and look for another provider.

-If you are struggling with a relationship and want to work through it in counseling, I’d love to chat with you.
+If you have questions about finding a therapist and/or what to look for, I’d love to chat with you.
 Please give our office a call, and we can discuss further.